1 John 2

 Pick your love: God or world

 Literally, “he’s the propitiation” for our sins.
 The Greek word the writer used is hilasmos.
 It means to atone, or to make things right again.
 Paul used a variation of the word to say, “Our sins are a capital offense, but God sent Jesus to take our punishment.
-Jesus bled and died for the sins we committed.
-Forgiveness is available for everyone who puts their faith in Jesus” (Romans 3:25).
+Jesus bled and died for the sins we committed. . . .
+He forgives everyone who puts his faith in Jesus” (Romans 3:25).
 Jewish law taught that sin was a capital offense that required blood to atone for the sin.
 In Old Testament times, animals were permitted as substitutes to atone for the sins of humans.
-Jewish law quotes God putting it this way, “Life is in the blood, and I have given you the blood of animals to sacrifice in place of your own” (Leviticus 17:11 Contemporary English Version).
-New Testament writers present Jesus as the final sacrifice, ending the sacrificial system “once and for all time” (Hebrews 10:10 New Century Version).
+Jewish law quotes God putting it this way: “Blood is what brings a body to life.
+I’ve given you blood to use exclusively on the altar.
+It atones for your sin” (Leviticus 17:11).
+New Testament writers present Jesus as the final sacrifice, ending the sacrificial system “one time for all time” (Hebrews 10:10).

 Some scholars say the writer is talking about the law of love.
 Jesus wasn’t the first to tell people to love one another.
 Moses passed that along more than a millennium earlier (Leviticus 19:18).
 But Jesus put a fresh emphasis on love over the traditional legalistic laws.
 He summed up all the legalistic laws with the law of love: “I’m going to leave you with a new law to live by: Love one another.
 You’ve seen how I love you.
 Love each other like that” (John 13:34).